johnbtp3928/Group_Project_2/read_me.txt

 Goals we've decided on:
 - Adding enemies [Owen]
-- "Deserted island" map and story (will wait to see if Chris has anything, otherwise we weill do this)
+- "Deserted island" map and story (will wait to see if Chris has anything, otherwise we weill do this) [Chris]
 - Sound effects/Music
 - Game timer [Joe]
 - Visual map
-- Using items
+- Using items [Chris ]